Capital Group · Financial Services · Enterprise UX

 The approval workflow was a constraint, not a choice

-The TPA and Internal Associate both had to approve every plan change — in parallel, both required.
+Both TPA and Internal Associate approval on every plan change — in parallel, both required.
 That wasn't going away.
-What we could change was how it happened.
-Instead of a request disappearing into an email chain and resurfacing whenever someone remembered to follow up, every change request now lived in the platform.
-Both reviewers were notified simultaneously, could see the same record, and acted on the same request.
+What changed: instead of a request disappearing into an email chain, it lived in the platform.
+Both reviewers notified simultaneously, acting on the same record.
 The approval chain stayed intact.
 The chaos around it was gone.

 03 — The Key Insight